 Jack Bingham is a serial tech early adopter.
 He began in 2007 as CEO of Seacoast Energy Alternatives, a residential retail renewable energy company.
 He went on to co-found Barrington Power, offering small and medium-sized organizations—industrial, municipal and residential— affordable access to renewable energy.
 He has over 30 years of experience in small business development and adaptation of technology to the business environment.
 Likewise, his access to local municipalities and non-profit organizations has provided an impetus to Barrington Power’s primary market.

 Jack is in charge of all aspects of the projects, performing site evaluations, preparing quotations and design specs for solar hot water and electrical systems, battery storage, and heating and cooling technologies specifically designed for each installation.
 He has worked with local research institutions and farmers to develop creative applications of energy efficient and renewable equipment to small and large scale growing operations.
+Additionally, Jack handles most of the administrative and regulatory responsibilities and over sees the Operations and Maintenances services the company provides.

 David specializes in helping clients understand and take advantage of the funding opportunities afforded by the state and federal governments as well as by non-profit grant giving organizations.
 At the same time he works with banks, government agencies and investors to secure funds and satisfy funding requirements, lawyers and accountants to determine the efficacy and integrity of the company’s funding strategy and local municipal and state taxing authorities to manage those relationships.